 Last season, ABC’s 20/20 news program dropped slightly in the ratings but the series had much smaller declines than most other shows on television.
-After so many years, it’s hard to imagine that 20/20 will be cancelled anytime soon but, the network could certainly change things up to try to attract more viewers.
+After so many years, it’s hard to imagine that 20/20 would be cancelled anytime soon.
+However, the network could certainly change things up to try to attract more viewers.
 Will the series be renewed “as is” for season 44?
-Stay tuned.
+Stay tuned. *Status Update Below.

 A primetime news magazine series, the 20/20 TV show is anchored by journalists David Muir and Amy Robach.
 Correspondents include Juju Chang, John Quiñones, Deborah Roberts, Brian Ross, Diane Sawyer, and Jay Schadler.
 Created by Roone Arledge in June 1978, the program combines investigative news reports with human interest stories and other features.
 The venerable series’ name is derived from the 20/20 measurement of visual acuity.